-Bottom line: Sennheiser HD 660 S are lightweight, good build quality, comfortable pair of studio headphones available under $500.
-These are ideal for quiet rooms listening, and studios.
+Bottom line: Sennheiser HD 660 S are lightweight, good build quality, comfortable pair of studio headphones available for under $500.
+These are ideal for quiet rooms listening and studios.

 They are available in black color, and the design of Sennheiser HD 660 S is beautiful and interesting.
 You can see inner components, drivers through grilles.